Step 1: 10% Savings of Shipping Costs to FBA – Create a Shipping Plan

 1. Handle and transport the goods safely

-If by any chance your goods get damaged during transit, and show up at Amazon’s door in an ‘unsellable’ condition - Amazon will refuse your shipment AND charge you a ‘return freight’ charge.
+If by any chance your goods get damaged during transit, and show up at Amazon’s door in an ‘unsellable’ condition - Amazon will refuse your shipment AND charge you a ‘return freight’ fee.
 Doesn't sound so good, huh?

 2. Handle the FBA’s dock appointment procedures